University Cardiovascular Center

 We employ the only female cardiologists in the Central Valley who are accomplished in the field of women’s cardiovascular disease.

-is the term that is used when your heart’s pumping power is weaker than normal.
-Your blood moves through the heart and body at a slower rate, and pressure in the heart increases.
-This results in less oxygen and nutrients than the body needs.
+Heart Failure is the term that is used when your heart’s pumping power is weaker than normal.
+Your blood moves through the heart and body at a slower rate, and pressure in the heart increases, resulting in the delivery of less oxygen and nutrients than the body needs.
 The chambers of the heart may respond by stretching to hold more blood to pump through the body or by becoming stiff and thickened.
 This helps to keep the blood moving, but the heart muscle walls may eventually weaken and become unable to pump blood efficiently.
 This can result in the kidneys responding by causing the body to retain fluid (water) and salt.
 If fluid builds up in the arms, feet, ankles, legs, lungs, or other organs, the body becomes congested, resulting in congestive heart failure.

-We provide advanced care for patients with significant heart failure, including all modern medical therapies as well as implantable asset devices that provide short or long term support for the failing heart.
+We provide advanced care for patients with significant heart failure, including all modern medical therapies as well as implantable devices that provide short- or long-term support for the failing heart.

 Transcatheter Aortic Valve Replacement (TAVR)

-is the replacement of the aortic valve of the heart through the blood vessels.
+TAVR is a minimally invasive procedure undertake to replace the heart’s aortic valve.
 TAVR is a procedure for people who have been diagnosed with severe aortic stenosis and are considered too sick or high risk for open heart surgery.
-TAVR is a minimally invasive way to replace a heart valve.

 Working with our cardiac surgeons at Community Regional Medical Center, we implant prosthetic aortic valves in patients who are at high risk for standard aortic valve surgery.
 These new valves can be placed through the groin or through mini incisions in the chest and advanced to the heart.